 After each quarter end, the Committee reviews our financial results and assesses progress toward the full-year revenue and net income targets.
 Based on this assessment, the Committee may fund a portion of the award pool at such time.
 After the first fiscal quarter of 2010, the Committee determined that we were on target to achieve our financial performance targets and, therefore, funded \$2.42 million to the award pool.
 After the second fiscal quarter of 2010, the Committee did not fund any amount to the award pool due to poor quarterly performance and its related determination that we were not on target to achieve our financial performance targets.
-After the third fiscal quarter of 2010, the Committee funded \$2.74 million to the award pool notwithstanding its determination that we were still not on target to achieve our original revenue and net income targets.
-It did so in recognition of the fact that the Company was on track to achieve annual earnings per share in line with the original financial goals approved by the Board of Directors for the year, as well as the need to have at least some level of bonus pool available to retain key employees.
+After the third fiscal quarter of 2010, the Committee funded \$2.74 million to the award pool notwithstanding its determination that we were still not on target to achieve annual earnings per share in line with the original financial goals approved by the Board of Directors for the year, as well as the need to have at least some level of bonus pool available to retain key employees.
 Despite solid fourth quarter financial results, which included achievement of targeted quarterly revenue, and bookings (an indicator of future revenues) which were significantly above plan, we did not accrue a fourth quarter incentive pool due to increased fourth quarter operating expenses.
 Inclusive of a small number of new hire inducement bonuses, this resulted in a total award pool of \$5.4 million for the fiscal year.